The Battle Cry of Peace: Book version

-In the same year, J. Stuart Blackton published the book version of The Battle Cry of Peace with pictures from the film version.
+In the same year, J. Stuart Blackton published the book version of The Battle Cry of Peace with pictures from the film.
 The book has nothing to do with Defenseless America by Hudson Maxim.

 Significance

 Upon its release, the film generated a controversy rivaling that of The Birth of a Nation because it was considered to be militaristic propaganda.
 Producer Stuart Blackton believed that the US should join the Allies involved in World War I overseas, and that was why he made the film.
 Former President Theodore Roosevelt was one of the film's staunchest supporters, and he persuaded Gen. Leonard Wood to lend Blackton an entire regiment of Marines to use as extras.

 Production

 The film was released by VLSE Incorporated [A Blue Ribbon Feature] and premiered in New York on August 6, 1915, at the Vitagraph Theater (formerly the Criterion Theater).
 The film is also known under the title A Call to Arms Against War or The Battle Cry of War.
 The copyright, requested by The Vitagraph Co. of America, was registered on November 10, 1915, under number LP6935.

 In the UK, the film was released as An American Home.
 In 1917, a sequel was made to Womanhood, the Glory of the Nation which was directed by William P. S. Earle alongside James Stuart Blackton.
 In Italy, it was initially censored in August 1916, but managed to obtain clearance for distribution in February 1917; it was distributed by the Lombard Monopoly.

-In 1917, when the United States entered the war, the film was reissued in a modified version which was given the title The Battle Cry of War.
+In 1917, when the United States entered the war, the film was reissued in a modified version under the title The Battle Cry of War.